-Throwing Objects at Cars
+Throwing Something at Cars is Illegal

 Under California law, it is illegal to throw any substance at a vehicle that is on a public road.
 It doesn’t matter if the car is parked or what the object may be.
-The purpose of this law is twofold: it both stops property destruction from items like rocks being thrown at either parked or moving vehicles, and it protects drivers from having their views blocked by thrown objects, whether that means a piece of lunch meat or a beer bottle.
+The purpose of this law is twofold: it both stops property destruction from items like rocks being thrown at either parked or moving vehicles, and it protects drivers from having their views blocked by thrown objects, whether that means a piece of cheese or a beer bottle.

-When someone is killed as a result of your actions though, it is worth knowing that you could actually be charged with murder.
+When someone is killed as a result of your throwing something at a car though, it is worth knowing that you could actually be charged with murder.
 In fact, many young people across the nation have been accused of murder in exactly this scenario.
 Generally this happens when someone decides to throw rocks from an overpass onto a freeway where it is recognized that the accelerated speed of the vehicles makes the rocks far more likely to enter the windshield and harm the occupants.
 In these cases, it is critical you do not say anything to the police before first speaking to your lawyer.

-If you or a loved one has been charged with a crime after throwing a rock at a vehicle, San Diego juvenile crimes attorney Peter M. Liss can help.
+If you or a loved one has been charged with a crime after throwing a rock at a vehicle, Peter M. Liss can help.
 Please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation.

 Creative Commons Image by B R E N T